tinfoilcipher/tinfoilcipher.github.io/_posts/2025-09-11-opentofu-state-encryption-in-aws-kms.md

       key_spec   = "AES_256" #--Standard for a KMS generated key, replace if you provided your own key material }

-    method "unencrypted" "migrate" {} #--Unencrypted method, used to migrate away from an encrypted state
+    method "unencrypted" "migration" {} #--Unencrypted method, used here to migrate away from an encrypted state

     method "aes_gcm" "tfc" {
       keys = key_provider.aws_kms.tfc #--The key should remain unchanged }

     state {
-      method = method.unencrypted.migrate #--The PRIMARY method used for the state should now be unencrypted fallback {
+      method = method.unencrypted.migration #--The PRIMARY method used for the state should now be unencrypted fallback {
         method = method.aes_gcm.tfc #--The fallback method should now be the encryption method that is being migrated away from
       }